This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Formerly Mick’s Garage, Colour Factory is a large multi purpose live music venue / events space which also houses a bar and food court during the day.

-On-site street food vendors include Kalamaki (Greek), Chicken-ish (vegan fried chicken), Hogless Roast (vegan hog roasts) and Veganushi (vegan Japanese).
+On-site street food vendors include Pittagoras (Greek), Hogless Roast (vegan hog roasts) and Burger and Chop (burgers and fries).

 Colour Factory is located in Queen’s Yard which is a stones throw away from Howling Hops Brewery, Crate brewery and Old Street Brewery so you can do a mini pub crawl!